36 Young Street, Manchester, M3 3FT

 P (by the Official Solicitor) v Cheshire West & Chester Council UKSC 19- landmark decision defining deprivation of liberty within a social care setting.

 Cheshire West & Chester Council v P 1 Costs L.R.
-160- whether costs of COP appeals should be the same as Family
+160 (CA)- whether costs of COP appeals should be the same as in Family Proceedings.

-TA v AA & A LA 1 WLR 3773 (CA): second tier appeals- application of the rule in Lane v Esdaille AC 210- steps a court must take to ensure a Article 5 compliant review.
+In re A (A patient)(Court of Protection: Appeal) 1 WLR 3773 (CA): second tier appeals- application of the rule in Lane v Esdaille AC 210- steps a court must take to ensure a Article 5 compliant review.

 Secretary of State for Justice v RB 1 WLR 2043 (CA): a restricted patient cannot be conditionally discharged into a deprivation of liberty.